BintLopez/ni_lo/README.md

-//README FROM ANGULAR SEE APP
+//README FROM ANGULAR SEED APP

 # angular-seed — the seed for AngularJS apps